uwplse/reincarnate-aec/aec-guide.md

 _Note_: Before running any scripts, feel free to check that the directories `aec/compiled-meshes/mesh3` and `aec/compiled-meshes/stl` are empty since that is where the meshes will be saved.

 * To run the compiler, run the following from the `src` directory: `./scripts/compile.sh`.
-This should take less than a minute to finish.
+This should take 2-3 minutes to finish.

 * In order for you to verify that the mesh our compiler generated corresponds to the same CAD program it started with, we recommend viewing the renderings before and after compilation.
   - To facilitate viewing the rendering before compilation, we provide the directory `aec/cads-to-compile/scad` that contains the CAD programs from our CAD language (`.cad3` files) pretty printed to [OpenSCAD](http://www.openscad.org/)'s language (`.scad` files).
 OpenSCAD is another programmatic CAD language which has a 3D renderer.
 We have already installed OpenSCAD in the VM.
 Simply click on the `scad` files in the directory `aec/cads-to-compile/scad` and click the `Render` button above the Editor (the icon looks like a small cube with an hourglass at the bottom corner).